 1/2 cupFreshly grated Parmesan cheesefor topping

-2cupspizza saucestore bought or see Note 1 below for optional homemade
+2cupspizza saucestore bought or see Note 1 below for an easy homemade pizza sauce recipe

 Combine the yeast and lukewarm water and let sit for 5 minutes.